-Spring is not always a wonderful time for allergic pets.
-Pets which suffer from atopy, commonly know as allergies, have exaggerated responses to environmental pollens.
-Some of the most common environmental pollens in southwest Missouri are ragweed, Bermuda grass, oak, walnut, fescue, and molds.
-These are pollens that pets are exposed to routinely.
-These pollens easily float in the air from one yard to another.
+Spring is not always a wonderful time for pets with allergies.
+Pets who suffer from atopy, commonly known as allergies, have exaggerated responses to environmental pollens.
+Some of the most common environmental pollens in southwest Missouri are Ragweed, Bermuda Grass, Oak, Walnut, Fescue, and molds.
+These are pollens that pets are exposed to routinely and easily float in the air from one yard to another.

-In humans, the primary target organ for pollens is the respiratory system.
-Itching eyes, runny nose, and coughing are the common symptoms.
-In the dog, the respiratory system is only affected in a small way.
-The primary target organ is the skin with the feet, face, and ears most commonly affected.
+In humans, the primary target for pollen is the respiratory system.
+Itchy eyes, runny nose, and coughing are the common symptoms.
+In dogs, the respiratory system is only affected in a small way.
+The primary target organ is the skin, with the feet, face, and ears also commonly affected.

-Over 90% of the dogs will have involvement of the feet and legs.
+Over 90% of dogs will have involvement of the feet and legs.
 These individuals will chew, bite, or lick at their legs or feet.
 This activity occurs almost non-stop, especially at night.
 The pollens cause a reaction in the skin of the feet and legs which is painful and uncomfortable to the dog.
-They will lick, bite, or chew at their feet and legs trying to relieve the discomfort and pain.
+They will lick, bite, or chew at their feet and legs, trying to relieve their discomfort and pain.

 The second area affected is often the face.
-If the dog has facial involvement, it will rub the face along the carpet or side of the couch.
-A large group of these dogs will have reaction in the ears that causes the canals to swell.
+If the dog has facial involvement, it will rub its face along the carpet or side of the couch.
+A large group of these dogs will have a reaction in the ears that causes the canals to swell.
 They will rub their ears which develops repeat ear infections.
-For some unknown reason, there is a small percent of dogs that develop only recurring ear infections.
+For some unknown reason, there is a small percentage of dogs that develop only recurring ear infections.

-Previously, treating atopy patients was unrewarding for the animal and human, because only fair results to the patient were achieved and the potential to create other problems was on the horizon.
+Previously, treating atopy patients was unrewarding for the animal and humans, because only fair results were achieved and the potential to create other problems was on the horizon.
 My attitude has changed with the development of Apoquel and Cytopoint.
-Established protocols using these two agents enable management of the patient’s allergies without side effects is possible.
-I actually enjoy treating allergies now because resolution of the problem is achievable and they can have improved quality of life.
+Established protocols using these two agents enable the management of the patient’s allergies without side effects.
+I actually enjoy treating allergies now because the resolution of the problem is achievable and they can have an improved quality of life.